gracefulife/clova-developer-guide/en/CIC/References/ContentTemplates/Text.md

 # Text Template
-Displays text data.
-It displays text with highlights, paragraph text or table text.
+Provides text data to display.
+It is used to display text with highlights, paragraph text or table text.

 <div class="note">
 <p><strong>Note!</strong></p>